oracle-livelabs/security/blockchain-table-new/blockchain-tables-advanced/blockchain-tables-advanced.md

 ---

-### **Creating a Wallet and Certificates in CloudShell**
+### **Creating a Wallet and Certificates in Cloud Shell**

 ---

-We will create a wallet containing certificates and private key pairs in the CloudShell local directory.
+We will create a wallet containing certificates and private key pairs in the Cloud Shell local directory.
 This wallet will be used to add certificates to the `user_certs$` table.
 Follow the steps below to perform wallet creation and certificate generation.
 These commands need to be run from **SQLcl**.

 #### Steps: